matthewgraca/torch-tensorrt-study/efficientnet-example/README.md

 $ wget  -O ./data/img3.JPG "https://www.familyhandyman.com/wp-content/uploads/2018/09/How-to-Avoid-Snakes-Slithering-Up-Your-Toilet-shutterstock_780480850.jpg"
 ```

-Another important file we'll download is the set of labels for imagenet:
+Another important file we'll download is the set of labels for imagenet, which contains data that
+maps a number (as a string) to a pair, containing an identification string and the name of the
+object associated with that string.

 ```bash
 $ wget  -O ./data/imagenet_class_index.json "https://s3.amazonaws.com/deep-learning-models/image-models/imagenet_class_index.json"